anandumurli/basic_RAG_appointment_app/Readme.md

-# ChatGPT app using Langchain and python
+# ChatBot app using Langchain and python

 In this project we are trying to implemet a chatbot using Langchain and OpenAI.